-In every stage of my formal schooling – from high school to college to graduate school – I’ve taken courses in economics.
-Yet with all that education I still struggle to understand a seemingly simple question: How does the economy actually work?
+In every stage of my formal schooling – from high school to college to graduate school – I took courses in economics.
+Yet with all that education I struggled to understand a seemingly simple question: How does the economy actually work?

 Sure, I can still draw supply and demand curves or give the equation for GDP (Y = C + I + G + (X − M)).
-But when it comes to picturing a reasonably functional model of how it all fits together, I’m at a loss.
-Fortunately, Ray Dalio has come to my rescue.
+But when it comes to picturing a reasonably functional model of how it all fits together, I was at a loss.
+Until a few years ago when Ray Dalio came to my rescue.

 Dalio’s video is one of the best explanations of economics I’ve ever seen.
-I’ve watched it twice already and highly recommend setting aside half an hour to watch this entire video.
+I’ve watched it at least half a dozen times over the past three years and highly recommend setting aside half an hour to watch this entire video.